xrcyz/Knowledge-Base/README.md

 **What is a tensor?**

+> Well 1D is a vector, 2D is a matrix, and then we want to stop inventing new words for all the other scales of dimensions, so we use ‘n dimension tensor’.
+The actual history of the word comes from wanting to represent stress on an object as a field that varies at different locations - so it was a tensor (tension) field.

 In code, its a multi-dimensional array.
 But there are some math rules about how to use it (they are typed, and have vector-like properties).

 From [Introduction to Tensors](https://www.grc.nasa.gov/www/k-12/Numbers/Math/documents/Tensors_TM2002211716.pdf):